 Amy’s articles have been published in daily newspapers, alternative weeklies, alumni, trade, and national magazines, and on the Web.
 Her story on veterinary hospice received an honorable mention for magazine feature writing in the Writer’s Digest 78th Annual Writing Competition and was included in McGraw-Hill’s Annual Edition Series, Dying, Death, and Bereavement 11/12.

 Amy’s fiction has appeared in Stumptown Underground, The Rumpus, and as part of Spark.
+Her poetry has appeared in Gargoyle Magazine and has been featured on Ink Node.
 In 2013, she received a Luso-American scholarship to study at the DISQUIET International Literary Program in Lisbon, Portugal.